 Soon, chocolate spread among European elites.
 Chocolate drinking emerged in England, Holland, France, Germany, and Italy, paving the way for the eventual embrace of tea and coffee across the continent.

 Eventually, of course, those caffeinated beverages came to dominate European society.
 And in 1847 the English company J.S.
 Fry & Sons developed the first chocolate for eating rather than drinking.
-But Norton notes that even today our use of chocolate in rituals like Valentine’s Day gift exchanges bears some resemblance to its use at weddings, betrothals, and other important ceremonies in pre-Colombian Mesoamerica.
+But Norton notes that even today our use of chocolate in rituals like Valentine’s Day gift exchanges bears some resemblance to its use at weddings, betrothals, and other important ceremonies in pre-Columbian Mesoamerica.